 ‘I know you’re not going to stab me, Roddy,’ said Bert quietly.

 Draco Malfoy did nothing but stare at Albus Dumbledore, who, incredibly, smiled.

 ‘Draco, Draco, you are not a killer.'”
 (585)

-It’s not a question nor a command, as either of those would leave the aggressor with a sense of agency.
+It’s neither a question nor a command since either of those would leave the aggressor with a sense of agency.
 By stating it as a fact, it shifts the power dynamic, which (from the aggressor’s point of view) relies on the understanding that he will kill/capture the victim.

 Similarly, there are references in “The Lightning-Struck Tower” about Draco doing things “nervously” (589), his voice going “up an octave” (590), and being “white” with fear (591).
 Even though neither explicitly says it, both Bert and Dumbledore can tell that their would-be killer is the frightened party here.

 ‘Have you walked all the way from Chouxville like that?’ asked Bert.

 ‘That’s none of your business!’ spat Roderick, trying to look fierce, though his teeth were chattering.

 Dumbledore also makes small talk with Draco.
 Unlike Roderick, Draco engages in small talk with Dumbledore right away, but it’s incredible how similar Bert’s and Dumbledore’s rhetorical strategies are here.
 And just like Roderick, Draco is putting on a brave face, saying things “forcefully” (585), “snarl[ing]” (586), and “sneer[ing]” (587, 588).